books

 still not convinced?

-Subscribe to read the first three chapters of my book for free!
+Subscribe to read the first three chapters of Paint Dries for free!

 A signup form like this is not easy to set up.
 Do me a favor by putting your email inside of it!
 It wants your email!!